Man's hands removing air duct cover from ceiling

 If you already have mould on your bathroom ceiling, you can’t do anything about preventing further mould before cleaning what’s already there.
 The best way to remove mould from bathroom ceilings is to use a simple solution of warm water with detergent or a homemade cleaning solution of diluted bleach or white vinegar.

 Before you start cleaning the area, be sure to wear a protective mask and gloves so that you don’t touch or inhale the mould spores.
+This is because mould spores can be dangerous to come into contact with.
 Wash the area with mild detergent and warm water and then let the area dry.

 If you’re using diluted bleach or white vinegar to get rid of the mould, the process is a little different.
 To use the bleach solution, mix one-part bleach to one-part water and apply the solution with a cloth.
 To use vinegar, pour it into a spray bottle and spray it directly onto the mould.
 Leave it for an hour or so, and then wipe the area clean with water and wait for it to dry.